Lancashire Local Heritage List

 • gardens or other designed landscapes

-A wide range of buildings, structures and sites are suitable for the list.
+A wide variety of buildings, structures and sites are suitable for the list.
 These are the types of assets we would consider including:

 • Agricultural: farms, barns, gate posts and boundary walls